Revix-Systems/Revix-Systems/COMING-SOON.md

 # Thank You ❤️

-Every download, bug report, suggestion, and community member helps make Revix Systems better.
+Every download, bug report, suggestion, and community contribution helps us make Revix Systems better.

-**The future is just getting started.**
+**The future of Revix is just getting started.**

 </div>